salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 ![img-name](images/imgVwr-Range-Warning.png){ width="300"}

-This warning is telling us that the range of in the *`moon2_dbl`* variable (0-255) do not match the expected range, which should be from 0-1.
+This warning is telling us that the range in the *`moon2_dbl`* variable (0-255) does not match the expected range, which should be from 0-1.

 If we go ahead and click "OK", then we see the following: